Working in Larnaca

 Conclusion: communication is key if you and your friend decide to move abroad together

 In Larnaca, the most common form of public transportation is buses.
 The local bus service, known as Zinonas Buses, operates throughout the city and connects various neighborhoods, attractions, and the airport.
-The buses are affordable and offer a convenient way to get around Larnaca and explore the nearby areas.
-Additionally, taxis are also also available, although they tend to be more expensive than the bus system.
+The costs for public transport in Larnaca:

 Finding an affordable place to live in Larnaca can be possible in various neighborhoods.
 Some budget-friendly options include Drosia, Faneromeni, and Makenzie.
 These areas offer a mix of residential properties and are well-connected to amenities, public transportation, and the beach.
-It’s advisable to explore different neighbourhoods based on personal preferences and affordability to find the best location that suits your needs and budget.
+The average monthly rent prices in Larnaca will be something like this:

 There are several places in Larnaca where you can find good and affordable food.
 One option is to visit local markets like Larnaca Municipal Market or Livadia Market, where you can find fresh produce, meats, and other ingredients at reasonable prices.
 Additionally, there are small local eateries and bakeries scattered throughout the city that offer delicious and budget-friendly meals.
 Exploring the side streets and local neighborhoods can often lead you to hidden gems with affordable food options.